Season 3, Episode 7

 Elizabeth Onyeabor: 14:47

 She's a perfectionist.
 That's my understanding.
-So you might you might be perfectionist, like some of the other things that come along with trying to make everything perfect is trying to please everybody saying yes, when you're already overwhelmed with stuff.
+So you might be a perfectionist, like some of the other things that come along with trying to make everything perfect is trying to please everybody by saying yes when you're already overwhelmed with stuff.
 You know, we are people pleasers, and it's almost like we have a magnet when somebody says, I need a volunteer me.
 Wait, why am I raising my hand?
 Okay.
-And, and, you know, lots of boundary issues with people pleasing and trying to get things done and, and very, very achievement oriented.
+And, and, you know, lots of boundary issues with people pleasing and trying to get things done and, and very, very achievement-oriented.